bufferings/kori/packages/static-file-plugin-nodejs/README.md

 ### Safe Path Resolution

-All paths are resolved and validated to ensure they remain within the configured root directory.
+All paths are resolved and validated to ensure they remain within the configured source directory.

 ## Caching